Sonoma County Wineries To Visit This Fall

 www.buenavistawinery.com

-Founded in 1857, Buena Vista Winery is the oldest commercial winery in California and a must see for visitors.
+Founded in 1857, Buena Vista Winery is the oldest commercial winery in California and a must-see for visitors.
 Located just minutes from Sonoma’s historic plaza in the Carneros AVA, the legendary winery resides on its original site.
-Not surprisingly, it’s designated as a California Historical Landmark and a winner of several of awards.
+Not surprisingly, it’s designated as a California Historic Landmark and has won several awards.

 Related: Best Hiking Destinations On The Pacific Coast